NarvinSingh/training/cheatsheet/quotes.md

 ### Backslash

-`\` is the strongest form of quote, escaping any special meaning any character that follows it may have, resulting in the combination being the literal character that follows the `\`.
+`\` is the strongest form of quoting, escaping any special meaning any character that follows it may have, resulting in the combination being the literal character that follows the `\`.

 - `\\` is a literal `\`
 - `\$` is a literal `$`